zowe/docs-site/docs/getting-started/cli-getting-started.md

 Issue the following commands in sequence to install the core CLI.

-The "core" includes Zowe CLI and Secure Credential Store, which enhances security by encrpyting your username and password.
+The "core" includes Zowe CLI and Secure Credential Store, which enhances security by encrypting your username and password.